Ouriel Zohar: Biography

 In 2015 he directed his play "L'Initiation du Ciel" in French, in Switzerland, Brussels, Paris, Aix en Provence and Frejus.

 In 2017 he directed his play "Das Unsichtbare Kleidungsstück" (The Invisible Garment) to the German community in Frejus.

 In 2018, lecturer at the Moscow State University on the subject: "Robotics, Disadvantages and Benefits".

 In 2019, lecturer at the University of Texas at Austin on the subject: "Eastern Humor as the Basis of Human Wisdom."

 In 2019 he directed his play "Our Father Who" in English, to the English community in the city of Fréjus.

+In 2022 - 2024 his play "The Boy Who Knows How to Fly" is presented in the Spanish language in Colombia in the cities of Villa de Leyva, Bogotá and Cartagena (Colombia).